-Fall marks the time of year when Americans go to haunted houses, carve pumpkins, and curl up on the couch with a bucket of popcorn while walking horror movies.
+by Mason Kupiainen Fall marks the time of year when Americans go to haunted houses, carve pumpkins, and curl up on the couch with a bucket of popcorn while walking horror movies.
 One of the horror flicks that should be at the top of every list is Scream.
 The film is like lightning in a bottle.
 It combines horror and comedy while having clever commentary on horror films woven throughout.
-With an all-star cast including Neve Campbell, Courteney Cox, David Arquette, and Jamie Kennedy who have created some of horror's most iconic characters, the film was able to go on to be a success both critically and financially.
+With an all-star cast including Neve Campbell, Courteney Cox, David Arquette, and Jamie Kennedy, who has created some of horror's most iconic characters, the film was able to go on to be a success both critically and financially.
 But how did this iconic film, not based on any previous source material, begin in the first place?

 Once they had their director set, all that was left was to cast the roles.
 Originally, Drew Barrymore was in talks to play the role of Sidney before having to drop out due to other obligations.
 She still wanted to be a part of the project, so she chose to play the character of Casey, the first character killed in the film.
-Since Barrymore was a popular name at the time, the producers were still able to capitalize off of her success and trick audiences into thinking she was the lead of the film.
+Since Barrymore was a popular name at the time, the producers were still able to capitalize on her success and trick audiences into thinking she was the lead of the film.
 Once her character was killed off in the first thirteen minutes, they were able to shock audiences into thinking that anyone could be killed at any moment, increasing the suspense of the film.
-With Barrymore out, producers were interested in Reese Witherspoon portraying Sidney, however she didn’t have any interest in being a part of a horror film.
+With Barrymore out, producers were interested in Reese Witherspoon portraying Sidney, however, she didn’t have any interest in being a part of a horror film.
 Craven had seen the show Party of Five, which Neve Campbell was a part of, and thought that she would be able to portray the innocent side of the character, while also being able to bring the emotional elements required for the role.